What is India's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-Since 2020, EV sales in India have seen a rapid increase.
-Notably, half of two and three wheelers’ sales were electric and in 2023-24 the share of electric two-wheeler sales was 79%.
-India is also actively expanding its charging infrastructure to support this transition.3 India has one of the longest rail networks in world and by 2023 had electrified 45% of its network, far ahead of many developed countries.4 Indian Railways announced plans to achieve net zero emissions by 2030.
+India has one of the longest rail networks in world and by 2023 had electrified 45% of the network, far ahead of many developed countries.6 Indian Railways aims to achieve net zero emissions by 2030.

 While these pathways see some remaining oil in the mix by 2050, it could be further reduced by the introduction of synthetic fuels, which are not modelled in these pathways.
 They are however associated with large energy requirements, which could limit their scale-up.